 Difference of squares

-At a superficial level, this silent teaching activity serves to give students useful practice with multiplication facts, and exposes a pattern that helps students with fact recall.
-At a deeper level, it foreshadows some important algebraic ideas.
+This page describes one silent teaching activity that serves, at the superficial level, to give students useful practice with multiplication facts, but that also builds deeper ideas that both help with fact recall and foreshadow important algebraic ideas.
 Extensions of this activity give students a mini-research experience finding a surprising and useful pattern, and also an opportunity to develop language, including algebraic language, to describe the pattern.
-This is a prime example of the Common Core State Standards Mathematical Practices standard #8 "look for and express regularity in repeated reasoning."

 Finding an exciting pattern: a multiplication activity